umccr/RNAsum/fusions/notes.md

 bcbio-RNAseq pipeline support a couple of tools for fusion calling, [pizzly](https://github.com/pmelsted/pizzly) and [oncofuse](http://www.unav.es/genetica/oncofuse.html).
 Ideally, in the report, we would like to use output from one of the tools that we are confident in.

+The loaction to sample analysis run to get the oncofuse and pizzly results is `/data/cephfs/punim0010/projects/Kanwal_RNASeq_Patients/MH17T001P013-oncofuse-test`

 ### Pizzly

 Pizzly produces a `tsv` file of the genes with the breakpoints indicated relative to the transcript, e.g.